 In any event, the toy's alternative-energy connection is certainly the big draw for the Greener Gadgets judges and for eco-minded parents.
 But Fastronauts do have benefits beyond the green.
 With childhood obesity becoming an increasingly serious health problem in the United States, any toy that runs on kids' motion is a welcome addition to the toy world.

-For more information on Fastronauts, the Greener Gadgets Design Competition and related topics, look over the links on the next page.
+For more information on Fastronauts, the Greener Gadgets Design Competition and related topics, look over the links below.